You feel down and lethargic, sleep longer, and crave carbs during the shortest days of the year. You may have winter blues.

 Move your yoga mat or treadmill to a nearby window to get more daylight, if you can.

-The heart of winter is an excellent time to plan something to look forward to.
+The heart of winter is an excellent time to build anticipation by making long-range plans to look forward to, as well.

 So if you have to wait until spring or summer to actually take your trip, you’ll still get a happiness boost now from the anticipation.